Current Projects

 Project Trepid is LetSpace's motor development program.
 LetSpace anticipated the need for custom motors for a spaceshot and has been working to develop the capabilities for such a motor's construction since 2023.
 The project has three phases.

 Phase 1: Develop low-power rocket motor.
-This involves mixing propellent, creating a test stand and developing nozzle machining practices and techniqies.
-Completed 2024.
+This involves developing the ideal propellant mixture, building a test stand and creating nozzle machining practices and techniques.
+This phase was completed in 2024.

 Phase 2: Develop a high-power rocket motor.
-This required scaling up the machining and propellent casting.
-Recorded thrust of the motor for the first time.
-Completed 2025.
+This required scaling up the machining and propellent casting, as well as development of a program that can accurately measure thrust of the motors.
+This phase was completed in 2025.

 Phase 3: Fly the Phase 2 rocket motor in a real rocket flight.
-In Progress.
+This phase is currently in progress